 Financial co-operatives, on the other hand, are regulated under the Credit Unions and Caisses Populaires Act (1994).
 Furthermore, co-ops in Ontario are legally required to have open and voluntary membership.
 Members have the right to “Elect and remove directors; Make motions; Present and vote on resolutions; Hear reports on their co-op’s operations and financial status; Discuss any issue they have asked the directors to put on the agenda.”

-The co-operative sector in Ontario is represented by the Ontario Cooperative Association and the Ontario Cooperation Council, who help support the growth of co-ops while lobbying for improved policy surrounding the regulation and support of co-operative businesses.
+The co-operative sector in Ontario is represented by the Ontario Cooperative Association and the Conseil de la coopération de l'Ontario, who help support the growth of co-ops while lobbying for improved policy surrounding the regulation and support of co-operative businesses.
 Since most co-operatives and governments share the common goal of improving quality of life for members and communities, increased inter-sectoral relations and legislative support of cooperatives is sought by the OCA and OCC.

 The OCA has also sought changes in the Co-operative Corporations Act (1990) such as updating the Act so that there is no longer the requirement that a co-op must conduct business with 50 percent of its members.
 Fortunately, such a review was recently announced by the Ministry of Finance that aims to “bring the [Act’s] framework into the 21st century.”

 The variety of goals different co-ops have sought to accomplish in Northern Ontario is quite vast, ranging from: